RetroReversing/retroReversing/categories/misc/Magazines.md

-9 | Design Principles | The power of marketing – and a strong game title 9 | CityCraft | Understanding the hierarchies of villages, towns, and cities 9 | Source Code | Recreating the disintegrating shields from Space Invaders 9 | Character building Import and animate a 3D character model in Unity 10 | CityCraft | Must-read books for budding virtual city designers 10 | Source Code | Recreate Pang’s evil bouncing balloons in Python 10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games
+9 | Design Principles | The power of marketing – and a strong game title 9 | CityCraft | Understanding the hierarchies of villages, towns, and cities 9 | Source Code | Recreating the disintegrating shields from Space Invaders 9 | Character building | Import and animate a 3D character model in Unity 10 | CityCraft | Must-read books for budding virtual city designers 10 | Source Code | Recreate Pang’s evil bouncing balloons in Python 10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games 11 | Design Principles |􏰈Defining the difference between theme and design 11 | CityCraft |􏰚Finding fantasy in medieval towns and cities 11 | Source Code | Recreate the block􏰛smashing action of Breakout 11 | Paper prototyping |􏰇How paper and card can help you make better games

 ---
 # Games Specific Magazines